JakeRoyRandall/pantry-panic-sql/README.md

 Reserve ingredients with `python3 pantry.py --db pantry.db set-reserve Pasta 200`.
 Reserves use the item's existing unit.
 Raw stock and ledger history stay unchanged; recipe and saved-plan recommendations use `max(stock - reserve, 0)`.
 Existing databases migrate with reserve zero. `report` shows raw, reserved, and usable stock.

 Run `python3 pantry.py --db pantry.db cook-plan` to consume the entire saved meal plan.
 Shared ingredients are aggregated, reserves are protected, and the plan clears only after all ledger debits succeed.
 An immediate transaction locks before checking availability; shortages, empty plans, or contention do not partially consume stock.

+Export the shopping list with `python3 pantry.py --db pantry.db shopping --format csv`.
+CSV uses name, current quantity, unit, and to_buy columns, sorted by purchase quantity descending then name; empty lists emit only the header.